ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-running-from-vsc.md

 `dk::exit()` called; exiting ...
 ```

+## What just happened?

-`cargo run` will compile the application and then invoke the `probe-rs` tool with its argument set to the path of the output ELF file.
+`cargo run` will compile the application and then invoke the `probe-rs` tool with its final argument set to the path of the output ELF file.

 The `probe-rs` tool will

-- flash (load) the program on the microcontroller
+* flash (load) the program on the microcontroller
-- reset the microcontroller to make it execute the new program
+* reset the microcontroller to make it execute the new program
-- collect logs from the microcontroller and print them to the console
+* collect logs from the microcontroller and print them to the console
-- print a backtrace of the program if the halt was due to an error.
+* print a backtrace of the program if the halt was due to an error.

 Should you need to configure the `probe-rs` invocation to e.g. flash a different microcontroller you can do that in the `.cargo/config.toml` file.